Kogia-sima/itoap/README.md

 [itoa](https://github.com/dtolnay/itoa) crate and `itoap` crate shows almost same performance, but `itoap` outputs slightly larger binary.

-The implementation is based on the `branchlut` algorithm from [itoa-benchmark](https://github.com/miloyip/itoa-benchmark) repository.
+The implementation is based on the `sse2` algorithm from [itoa-benchmark](https://github.com/miloyip/itoa-benchmark) repository.
 While `itoa` crate writes integers from **last** digits, this algorithm writes from **first** digits.
 It allows integers to be written directly to the buffer.